-At December 31, 2021, the Bank had \$931,113 in unrealized losses relating to nine U.S. government agencies issued securities and collateralized mortgage obligations.
+At December 31, 2022, the Bank had \$2,934,644 in unrealized losses relating to twelve U.S. government agencies issued securities and collateralized mortgage obligations.
 The losses relate principally to interest rate changes, credit spread widening and reduced liquidity in applicable markets.
 However, without recovery in the near term such that liquidity returns to the applicable markets and spreads return to levels that reflect underlying credit characteristics, other-than-temporary impairments may occur in future periods.
 The contractual cash flows of these securities are guaranteed by an agency of the U.S. government.
-As of December 31, 2021, the Bank does not consider those investments to be other-than-temporarily impaired because the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.
+As of December 31, 2022, the Bank does not consider those investments to be other-than-temporarily impaired because the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.

-At December 31, 2021, the Bank had \$7,566 in unrealized losses relating to one collateralized mortgage obligation.
+At December 31, 2022, the Bank had \$63,208 in unrealized losses relating to two collateralized loan obligations.
 Recent changes in interest rates and central bank activity in financial markets have caused changes in the value of collateralized mortgage obligations to fluctuate unsteadily.
-As of December 31, 2021, the Bank does not consider those investments to be other-than-temporarily impaired because the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.
+As of December 31, 2022, the Bank does not consider those investments to be other-than-temporarily impaired because the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.

-At December 31, 2021, the Bank had \$4,727,616 in unrealized losses relating to thirty-three mortgage-backed securities.
+At December 31, 2022, the Bank had \$12,980,434 in unrealized losses relating to nine mortgage-backed securities.
 Recent changes in interest rates and central bank activity in financial markets have caused changes in the value of mortgage backed securities to fluctuate unsteadily.
 The contractual cash flows of these securities are from U.S. government sponsored agencies.
-As of December 31, 2021, the Bank does not consider those investments to be other-than-temporarily impaired because the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.
+As of December 31, 2022, the Bank does not consider those investments to be other-than-temporarily impaired because the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.

-At December 31, 2021, the Bank had \$1,013,983 in unrealized loss relating to five municipal bonds.
-As of December 31, 2021, the Bank does not consider the municipal bonds to be other-than-temporarily impaired because the decline in market value is mainly attributable to changes in interest rates and not credit quality, the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.
+At December 31, 2022, the Bank had \$6,356,349 in unrealized loss relating to seven municipal bonds.
+As of December 31, 2022, the Bank does not consider the municipal bonds to be other-than-temporarily impaired because the decline in market value is mainly attributable to changes in interest rates and not credit quality, the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.

-At December 31, 2021, the Bank had \$3,448,698 in unrealized loss relating to nineteen corporate bonds.
-As of December 31, 2021, the Bank does not consider the corporate bonds to be other-than-temporarily impaired because the decline in market value is mainly attributable to changes in interest rates and not credit quality, the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.
+At December 31, 2022, the Bank had \$15,602,681 in unrealized loss relating to twenty-one corporate bonds.
+As of December 31, 2022, the Bank does not consider the corporate bonds to be other-than-temporarily impaired because the decline in market value is mainly attributable to changes in interest rates and not credit quality, the Bank does not intend to sell the securities before recovery of their amortized cost basis, which may be maturity, and it is more likely than not that the Bank will not be required to sell the securities.